SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ## 10.1a Duplicated preset locations within files

-This occurs when the file is structurally damaged or manually edited in a manner where more than one preset has the same value of wBank and wPreset (for instance, 015:000:081).
+This occurs when the file is structurally damaged or manually edited in a manner where more than one preset has the same value of byBankMSB, byBankLSB and wPreset (for instance, 015:000:081).

 - In SoundFont® 2.04, the first preset in the location would be used by default, but the other presets would still be retained.
 - Such other presets must be moved before they can be used.